lhaig/usery/README.md

 What things you need to install and how to install them.

+Postgresql 9.6 running with a user and database configured.
+I use a docker container for this purpose.

 For developemnt you will need a working openstack install that you can connect to.
 I use this repository https://github.com/joestack/devstack-queens from my friend @joestack to spin up my test environment.

-You do not need access to a database server when developing as the server creates a sqlite database for you.

 You need a python 3.6.5 or later environment.